lignumsystem/lignum-core/PROGRAMMING_GUIDELINES.md

 [Standard Temmplate Library](https://en.wikipedia.org/wiki/Standard_Template_Library).

 The [C++ reference site](https://en.cppreference.com) presents the library with examples.
-It also shows the C++ standard where a language feature or a library component should appear.
+It also shows the C++ version where a language feature or a library component is available.

 It is always better to use standardized tested components than reinventing the wheel.